Our planet is dying. Here's how we save it.

 Action → Inspiration → Motivation

-Plastic residuals — wastes that can neither be composted nor recycled — accumulate in dumpsites or escape into bodies of water, clogging waterways and causing flooding and marine pollution.
-Therefore, it comes as no surprise that the country is tagged as one of the major sources of land-based plastic pollution leaking into the ocean.
+These plastics often end up in dumpsites or bodies of water, clogging waterways and contributing to marine pollution.
+As a result, the Philippines is one of the major sources of land-based plastic pollution that ends up in the ocean.

 Small actions can have a big impact

-May it be riding the bicycle to reduce carbon footprint, doing ecobricks to keep those single-use-plastics (SUP) out of the garbage dump and our oceans, picking up trash on the beach once a year, promoting an environmental campaign on your social media, or spending your money to the right companies who are doing their part to protect our planet.
+May it be riding the bicycle to reduce carbon footprint, doing ecobricks to keep those single-use plastics (SUP) out of the garbage dump and our oceans, picking up trash on the beach once a year, promoting an environmental campaign on your social media, or even sharing this post!

 Be one of us.